-Although there is ample evidence, white papers, and case studies that demonstrates comparable, and in some cases, superior safety and performance standards of timber construction in relation to steel and concrete, misinformation is still circulating.
-The most common assumptions are related to fire, moisture & water damage, as well as wind & earthquake resistance, and construction site management.
+Although there is ample evidence, white papers, and case studies that demonstrate comparable, and in some cases, superior safety and performance standards of timber construction in relation to steel and concrete, misinformation is still circulating.
+The most common assumptions are related to fire, moisture & water damage, wind & earthquake resistance, and construction site management.
 Here are the facts:

-There is a misconception that timber is vulnerable to fire.
-No material is immune to the affects of fire.
+There is a misconception that timber is more vulnerable to fire.
+No material is immune to the effects of fire.
 Once a building, regardless of the materials used, is completed and occupied it is conforming to the high safety standards of building codes.
-In fact, numerous testing has been done that proves timber can achieve 2 and 3 hours Fire Resistance Ratings and meet or exceeds the standards of building codes.
+In fact, numerous tests have been done that prove timber can achieve 2+ hour fire resistance ratings and meet or exceed the standards of building codes.
 If timber is vulnerable, it is during construction.
 Ensuring a fire safety plan is in place and care is given during construction, we can greatly mitigate the risk of fire.